 This story in Science from Jan.
 31 looks in depth at work by Bedford and other scientists to uncover the novel virus’ origins by mapping coronavirus genomes.

-So far, people who have been coming down with the most severe cases of COVID-19, the illness caused by COVID-19, are almost always older people and people with underlying health conditions, according to the CDC’s Jan.
+So far, people who have been coming down with the most severe cases of COVID-19 are almost always older people and people with underlying health conditions, according to the CDC’s Jan.
 30 media briefing.

-Although there are no drugs specifically for COVID-19, the WHO advises that patients who are hospitalized with confirmed cases of infection be treated with therapies to overcome particular symptoms of illness.
+Although there are no drugs specifically for the virus that causes COVID-19, the WHO advises that patients who are hospitalized with confirmed cases of infection be treated with therapies to overcome particular symptoms of illness.